SENERGY-Platform/client-connector-hub/README.md

 ### Environment

-The following envrionment variables are provided by the hub and can be used by developers:
+The following environment variables are provided by the hub and can be used by developers:

- - `CC_HUB_HOST_IP` the IP address assigened to the docker host.
+ - `CC_HUB_HOST_IP` the IP address assigned to the docker host.

 ---